 All students at the conservatory can do a study abroad period either through an Erasmus+ partnership or through a non-Erasmus bilateral agreement.
 There are no limits with regard to age or nationality.

-Erasmus+ is the new EU programme for education, training, youth and sport (2014-2020).
+Erasmus+ is the EU programme for education, training, youth and sport (2021-2027).
 In the field of education and training, the Erasmus initiative is renowned for the opportunities it provides students to learn abroad, as well as the opportunities it provides for teaching staff in higher education.
-Building on these, the Erasmus+ programme now covers five major areas of education and training: from school education to adult education.
+Building on these, the Erasmus+ programme covers five major areas of education and training: from school education to adult education.

 The Erasmus+ programme dedicates its activities to 3 specific fields of actions: